jvialesc/quemazon/README.md

 ## Compatibility <a name="compatibility"></a>

-This mod is compatible with Project Zomboid version [X.X.X].
+This mod is compatible with Project Zomboid version [41.78].
 It may not work correctly with other mods that modify similar game files.

 ## Credits <a name="credits"></a>